html-to-text/node-html-to-text/README.md

 ##### Predefined formatters

 Following selectors have a formatter specified as a part of the default configuration.
-Everything can be overriden, but you don't have to repeat the `format` or options that you don't want to override.
+Everything can be overridden, but you don't have to repeat the `format` or options that you don't want to override.
 (But keep in mind this is only true for the same selector.
 There is no connection between different selectors.)

 Selector      | Default&nbsp;format | Notes
 ------------- | ------------------- | -----